 The patient’s reported genotype corresponds to a phenotype (i.e., metabolizer status).
 To see an interpretation table assigning metabolizer status by genetic variant, click here to visit CPIC and scroll down to click and download “CYP2D6 diplotype-phenotype table”.

 Ondansetron is a medicine used to prevent nausea and vomiting, and your genes can affect how well the drug works.
-CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current interpretations here.
+CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current recommendations here.

 Drug-drug interactions and other patient characteristics (e.g., age, renal function, and liver function) should be considered when selecting alternative therapy.